aimazing/aimazing.github.io/iOS.md

 #### Arguments
 * onStarted - Callback function when calibration started
 * onStopped - Callback function when calibration succeeded
-* onFailed - Callback function when device failed to use sound wave to emit/trasmit message, error value can be referred to [UtilityError](#utilityerror)
+* onFailed - Callback function when device failed to use sound wave to trasmit/receive data, error value can be referred to [UtilityError](#utilityerror)

 #### Example